tomfelker/astrolock/README.md

 * For easy slewing, it'd be nice to have a non-momentum mode.
 Mostly just needs a GUI to support switching modes.

-* Once aligned, it'd be nice to have a mode that tracks the sideral rate.
+* Once aligned, it'd be nice to have a mode that tracks the sidereal rate.
 This would help with choosing more alignment targets, or targeting stars you don't know the name of.

 ### GUI
 Obviously the GUI needs a lot of work.
 Small improvements:
 * Want a way to show or select tracking modes - important if we add more.
 * Better target selection - showing what stars are up, what satellites will be visible, etc.
-* Needs improvements for connecting to a telscope, including settings for the connection
+* Needs improvements for connecting to a telescope, including settings for the connection
 * Various settings: scope setup, fov, default location, etc.  Ideally with a non-boilerplatey way to add more settings.
 * The Time tab needs love.
 * Dark mode - I did battle with Tkinter for this but did not emerge victorious.
 I can't find any reasonable way to learn the names of the myriad theme settings.